 United Parcel Service, Inc. (UPS) Shares Bought by Clarkston Capital Partners LLC

-Clarkston Capital Partners LLC boosted its position in United Parcel Service, Inc. by 7.9% during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 192,019 shares of the transportation company's stock after buying an additional 14,075 shares during the period.
+Clarkston Capital Partners LLC raised its stake in United Parcel Service, Inc. by 7.9% during the first quarter, according to its most recent filing with the Securities and Exchange Commission .
+The fund owned 192,019 shares of the transportation company's stock after buying an additional 14,075 shares during the period.

 Start the conversation, or Read more at Daily Political.